Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Conclusions

 In this work, we have developed and applied a general framework to study the heating of compact stars induced by DM jets.
 As shown throughout the paper, the same formalism can be extended to isotropic fluxes, provided the stellar geometry is spherically symmetric.
 We constructed a fully relativistic and geometry-aware description of energy deposition by dark matter in compact stars, consistently accounting for geodesic propagation, gravitational focusing, optical-depth effects, and interactions in degenerate matter.
 Heating is treated as a general energy-deposition process that includes both gravitational capture and scattering by particles that traverse the star without becoming bound, thereby extending beyond capture-only descriptions.
 While blazar-sourced boosted DM served as our primary motivation, the framework is not restricted to a specific energy range.
 At sufficiently low energies, however, the treatment of geodesic congruences becomes technically more involved.

 Within this framework, we identified three distinct regimes governing the heating of compact stars: the optically thin limit, the interaction roof, and the geometric limit.
 The transitions between these regimes are controlled by the interplay between microscopic particle-physics couplings\footnote{The couplings may also affect the incoming flux, such as in the examples treated in \Cref{sec:examples}.} and the macroscopic structure of the star.
 Our results explicitly demonstrate how the full calculation interpolates between these limiting behaviours once optical-depth effects and geodesic amplification are treated consistently.
+It is also worth mentioning that for very energetic fluxes, the only relevant regime may be the geometric limit, due to the high probability rate of interaction as cross sections grow with energies.

-To illustrate these effects in concrete and well-controlled astrophysical settings, we focused on two representative classes of compact stellar remnants: white dwarfs and neutron stars.
+To illustrate these effects in concrete and well-controlled astrophysical settings, we focused on compact stellar remnants, such as white dwarfs and neutron stars.
 These objects are well described by spherically symmetric solutions of the TOV equations with established equations of state and span a wide range of densities, radii, and gravitational potentials.

 As a representative case study, we applied the formalism to blazar-sourced boosted dark matter.
-In this setup, different interaction mechanisms govern energy deposition at different energies: elastic scattering dominates at low energies, resonant processes may contribute at intermediate energies, and inelastic interactions control the transfer of energy at sufficiently high energies, driving the approach to the interaction roof and the geometric limit.
+In this setup, different interaction mechanisms govern energy deposition at different energies: elastic scattering dominates at low energies, while inelastic interactions control the transfer of energy at sufficiently high energies, driving the approach to the interaction roof and the geometric limit.
 Within this unified framework, neutron stars reach both saturation regimes at smaller couplings than white dwarfs, reflecting their higher densities and stronger gravitational fields.
 This contrast highlights the complementary response of different compact objects to dark-matter-induced heating.
-Due to the higher energies, the geometric limit is reached at coupling values that are orders of magnitude smaller than for halo dark matter heating.
+Due to the higher energies, the geometric limit is reached much more easily than for halo dark matter heating.
+Since in the geometric limit, white dwarfs can interact with more dark matter particles than neutron stars, due to their much larger volumes, these are favoured scenarios for studying boosted dark matter heating stars, and can constrain dark matter models in a much stronger way than halo dark matter heating.